shurman/EVMIndexService/README.md

 * Login created container, and run

 ### Before Runnning
+* **Warning:** Any security protection is not invovled, including DB password (default empty), firewall rule (default open), DDOS, and so on.
+Security should be concerned before using in production environment.
 * Services use local mysql to store data.
 You may change to other database by configuring in `src/dbstruct.go`
 ```bash
 UserName     string = "root"